OR What? INFORMS Student Video Competition

 We Can Change That!

-The INFORMS Student Affairs Committee is excited to announce a new student video contest to promote ORMS and Analytics to undergraduate students.
+The INFORMS Student Affairs Committee held a new student video contest to promote ORMS and Analytics to undergraduate students.

 - Think about what inspires you…